 The courtroom is a container for some of the seething conflict which prevails outside.
 The issues are framed by procedural rules and disagreement is ventilated by counsel with fairness, respect and courtesy.
 Through trial and error and with long experience, lawyers are well trained for accepting the judge’s decision, for knowing that as often as not the other side prevails, and for losing gracefully.
 This, too, takes restraint and perspective – and the courage to front up again the next day.

 When society becomes strongly polarized, as has happened before, lawyerly courage sets the standard.
 It also offers a reminder and an example to others as to how our society, at its best, copes with disagreement and discord.
-Law students seeking to enter the profession should know the value of personal courage.
+Individuals in the profession should know the value of personal courage.

 The rule of law depends upon it.

-Craig Collins, Senior Mentor and Lawyer, Leo Cussen Centre for Law
+Craig Collins, Deputy Director Education Delivery, Leo Cussen Centre for Law